munificent/craftinginterpreters/book/statements-and-state.md

 State and <span name="expr">statements</span> go hand in hand.
 Since statements, by definition, don't evaluate to a value, they need to do something else to be useful.
-That something is called a **"side effect"**.
+That something is called a **side effect**.
 It could mean producing user-visible output or modifying some state in the interpreter that can be detected later.
 The latter makes them a great fit for defining variables or other named entities.